OCHS Board of Directors

 Walt is a graduate of the University of Maine with a degree in Forestry.
 After serving two years with the U. S. Army, he began his 30 year career with the U. S. Forest Service.
 He was stationed in the Black Hills National Forest in South Dakota and in 1963 moved to Fort Collins, Colorado where he was District Ranger on the Laramie River District of the Roosevelt National Forest.
 In 1968 Walt was assigned as Ouray District Ranger on the Uncompahgre National Forest.
 He and his wife Nancy together with their five children, therefore, moved to Montrose and also acquired a house on 4th Street in Ouray which was built in 1880.
 When Walt retired in 1986, he and Nancy settled in their Ouray Home.

-board member of FSEEE- Forest Service Employees for Environmental
+past board member of FSEEE- Forest Service Employees for Environmental

 Ethics.
 Other interests include entomology, photography, genealogy,